 Get Some Ideas

 Doing a little research is never a bad place to start.
 Not only does this give you some inspiration, but also allows you to understand more about what is going to be involved.
 Consider a fountain or a pond for example.
-In theory it’s seems pretty straight forward, however if you want it to look good and function properly, it’s always better to know what all goes into it before you get started.
-While you’re looking for ideas, you might also want to spend some time looking into what you’re planting options are.
+In theory, it seems pretty straight forward.
+However if you want it to look good and function properly, it’s always better to know what goes into it before you get started.
+While you’re looking for ideas, you might also want to spend some time looking into what your planting options are.
 Specifically, what options are most viable for your climate and region.
 There’s nothing worse than spending the time, effort, and money into creating a stunning landscape, only to find out that what you planted can’t survive in the climate you live in.